iroha-one/odoo-docs-ja/_sources/developer/howtos/rdtraining/12_sprinkles.rst.txt

 to other elements of the view such as ``button`` or ``group``.

 The ``attrs`` is a dictionary with the property as a key and a domain as a value.
-The domain gives the conditon in which the property applies.
+The domain gives the condition in which the property applies.
 For example:

 .. code-block:: xml